Data-driven guessing and gluing of unstable periodic orbits: Introduction

 More recently, loop convergence algorithms \cite{Lan2004} and their matrix-free variations \cite{Azimi2022, Parker2022} have shown to be effective in finding UPOs \cite{Cvitanovic2010a, Lasagna2017}.
 The guess is now a space-time field that is already periodic (a loop) with time $T$ but it does not satisfy the flow equations.
 The matrix-free variational methods from \cite{Azimi2022, Parker2022} deform the loop until its tangent vectors align everywhere with the flow vectors prescribed by the equations.
 This removes the time-integration aspect and consequently the challenges associated with an exponential error amplification characteristic of chaotic systems.

 In order to converge to UPOs (and in particular many distinct and long ones) we require a method to construct good guesses.
-Conventionally, guesses are extracted from recurrency methods \cite{Kawahara2001, Viswanath2007, Cvitanovic2010, Chandler2013}, where one looks for sub-trajectories in a long DNS of the system that almost close in on themselves.
+Conventionally, guesses are extracted from recurrency methods \cite{Kawahara2001, Viswanath2007, Cvitanovic2010, Chandler2013, Morita2010, Lathrop1989}, where one looks for sub-trajectories in a long DNS of the system that almost close in on themselves.
 The downside of this method is that a trajectory is required to follow a UPO for an entire period, which is unlikely due to their unstable nature.
 As a result, this method is biased towards the same few frequently visited UPOs (usually short and less unstable ones).
 Although short periodic orbits are expected to have larger contributions in periodic orbit theory \cite{chaosbook}, longer and more unstable periodic orbits are still necessary to obtain more accurate statistics \cite{Chandler2013, Page2022}.
 They are also interesting from a control-theoretic point of view as they capture the dynamics and can be tracked for varying control parameter values \cite{Lasagna2017}.
 Moreover, some dynamics appear to only be captured by long periodic orbits. \citet{Lan2008} study the Kuramoto-Sivashinsky PDE, and for their control parameter of choice, the shortest UPO they find has period 12.08, while orbits that connect dynamically different parts of the chaotic attractor have periods of around 355.34 or more.
 Identifying guesses for such long UPOs that converge in the context of shooting methods is extremely difficult and requires unrealistically precise and extremely rarely observed recurrences.
-However, loop-based convergence algorithms that formulate a guess as a loop representing an entire space-time field have much more robust convergence properties than shooting approaches.
-This may allow to extract guesses within the convergence algorithm's convergence radius using alternative methods instead of a recurrency analysis.
+However, loop-based convergence algorithms that formulate a guess as a loop representing an entire space-time field have much more robust convergence properties than shooting approaches \cite{Lan2004, Lan2008}, in the sense that they can also converge from inaccurate guesses \cite{Azimi2022}.
+This robustness together with the periodic nature of guesses in loop convergence algorithms may allow to define guesses within the algorithm's convergence radius using alternative methods instead of a recurrency analysis.